Gollum: Television plays

-Feature films
+Jackson's feature films

+Andy Serkis, motion capture, and CGI

-In Peter Jackson's The Lord of the Rings film trilogy, Gollum is a CGI character voiced and performed by actor Andy Serkis.
-He is smaller than both Frodo and Sam, but still has considerable strength and agility.
-Barely glimpsed in The Lord of the Rings: The Fellowship of the Ring (2001), he becomes a central character in The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003).
+In Peter Jackson's The Lord of the Rings film trilogy, Gollum is a CGI character voiced and performed by the actor Andy Serkis.
+He is smaller than Frodo or Sam, but has considerable strength and agility.
+Barely glimpsed in The Fellowship of the Ring (2001), he becomes a central character in The Two Towers (2002) and The Return of the King (2003).
 The CGI character was built around Serkis's facial features, voice, and acting choices, and is depicted naked but for a loincloth.
 Serkis based the iconic "gollum" throat noise on the sound of his cat coughing up hairballs.
 Using a digital puppet created by Jason Schleifer and Bay Raitt at Weta Digital, animators created Gollum's performance using a mixture of motion capture data recorded from Serkis and the traditional animation process of key frame, along with the laborious process of digitally rotoscoping Serkis's image and replacing it with the digital Gollum's in a technique coined rotoanimation.
+Daniel Timmons admired the motion-capture, stating that it brilliantly animated Gollum.
+Susan Booker said that Gollum "came to life for viewers" through Serkis's acting and Jackson's "electronic wizardry".
+David Bratman however wrote "How much greater Sméagol's agony is in the book, how much more moving and better-written than the films", arguing that Tolkien's account of Gollum's being "in two minds about his role" is more appropriate than what he considers Jackson's unsophisticated dialogue, with its thrice-repeated "Leave now and never come back".

-In The Lord of the Rings: The Return of the King, Serkis himself appears in a flashback scene as Sméagol before his degeneration into Gollum.
-This scene was originally earmarked for The Two Towers, but was held back because the screenwriters felt audiences would relate better to the original Sméagol once they were more familiar with who he became.
-The decision to include this scene meant that Raitt and Jamie Beswarick had to redesign Gollum's face for the second and third films so that it would more closely resemble Serkis'.
-Serkis once again played Gollum in the 2012 prequel film The Hobbit: An Unexpected Journey.
-In Jackson's films, Gollum has a split personality: the childlike "Sméagol" and the evil "Gollum".
-Screenwriters Fran Walsh and Philippa Boyens included scenes in The Two Towers, The Return of the King and An Unexpected Journey in which "Gollum" and "Sméagol" argue, with Serkis slightly altering his voice and body language to play the two as separate entities.
-This style was praised by the Tolkien scholar Tom Shippey who described the Jackson interpretation as "masterful" and the additional scenes as "especially good".
+In The Return of the King, Serkis himself appears in a flashback scene as Sméagol before his degeneration into Gollum.
+This scene, originally for The Two Towers, was held back to allow audiences to become familiar with Gollum and so relate better to the original Sméagol.
+The decision meant that Raitt and Jamie Beswarick had to redesign Gollum's face for the second and third films to resemble Serkis' more closely.
+Serkis again played Gollum in the 2012 prequel The Hobbit: An Unexpected Journey.

-Serkis and Gollum appeared on the 2003 MTV Movie Awards, when Gollum won "Best Virtual Performance" and went on to deliver an obscenity-laden acceptance speech in character, so well received that it won the Hugo Award for Best Dramatic Presentation, Short Form.
-Wizard magazine rated Jackson's Gollum as the 62nd-greatest villain of all time, from among 100 villains from film, television, comics and video games.
-In addition, Serkis as Gollum was placed thirteenth on Empire magazine's "100 Greatest Movie Characters of all Time".
+Wizard magazine rated Serkis's Gollum as 62nd of the 100 greatest villains in visual media.
+Serkis as Gollum was 13th on Empire magazine's "100 Greatest Movie Characters of all Time".